Rutaparna Panda

-Rutaparna Panda (born 7 May 1999) is an Indian badminton player from Odisha who was selected to be part of the Indian team for the 2018 Asian Games.
+Rutaparna Panda (born 7 May 1999) is an Indian badminton player.
+She was selected to be part of the Indian team for the 2018 Asian Games.
 Here, she and her partner Arathi Sara Sunil were defeated in the round of 32 by the Thai doubles team.
 In July 2018, she won the women's doubles title at the All-India senior ranking badminton tournament in Bengaluru.
-She currently trains at the Hyderabad academy.
+She earlier trained at the Gopichand Badminton Academy at Hyderabad and currently trains with her sister and current doubles partner Swetaparna Panda at Cuttack.